nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 05 - Transcript.md

 There's been talk about a pearl there, the, the, he did not correct you when you said that you, that you were going into the temple.
 Well, I noticed.
 He in fact reinforced it.
 He did in fact reinforce it.
 So those are the things that, you know, you might have an opportunity here, depending on how you play your cards, to be able to gain additional information about like what it is that these guys are seeking.
 Um, and you still have an opportunity to be, uh, to be able to, um, in, uh, it, to be able to work out a deal with them.

 Yeah.
 It's just your first bid.
 Yeah.
 Yeah.
 Yeah.
 Fake.
 So those are all things that you guys should be able to.
 I, as a player, know things and know how to communicate them.
-Jezric.
+Jezrek.
 With his negative one.
 Oh, yeah.
 Oh, yeah.
 He did not communicate well.
 Well, Derek, here, here's, here's an opportunity though.
 Cause there are addition.
 There are other players or there are other characters, um, in here that have better charisma scores or might have a better opportunity of being able to help things along.
 Yeah.
 So you as a player and maybe they don't know how to approach it.

 Yeah.
 You as a player can feel free to kind of coach people through.
 Yeah.
 I, I, I, I, I, I had these at Chris, bro.
 Yeah.
 So like, just because he wants to get the map, if we could convince him that it would be beneficial to take us along instead of just like, oh, we'll meet you at the end and you'll betray us then.
 Like, it's a lot easier to be part of the group and get what we want than, you know, just, you know, try to, if we could be invited to come and help with the challenges, that's a whole lot easier than following them secretly and, you know, having to worry about all that other stuff.

 That's true.
 And, and also, even if you don't have a really good charisma, it doesn't mean that you can't do something that would help tell that story for the person who's like, Hey, we might be useful to you.
-So like, um, for example, little John, like your background is a maker background.
+So like, um, for example, Lil John, like your background is a maker background.
 You are somebody who builds things and who, and who can do that sort of stuff.
 So like, if, if like, say, Arthur is making a play for, um, being like, we would be useful.
 Why don't you take this along and let's put the treasure 50 50 or something like that.

 Yeah.
 Um, then you might be able to be like, yeah, and this is how I can be helpful.
 And basically, yeah, like, yeah, that's where I was trying to go.
 Like showing, showing, showing our strengths, uh, what we can do.
 Yeah.
 Yeah.
 What we can do to help them.
 Yeah.
 Okay.
 That's, that's why, that's, that's, that's why I wanted to show our strengths to show them how strong we are.
 We can help them get.
 Okay.
 Yeah, no, absolutely.
 That is definitely something that you can do.
 Um, so how would Arthur approach that?
 Hmm.
 What's, what'd be hard to destroy?